-By Jeramie Eginoire at The Wondering Firefighter
+Contributed by Jeramie Eginoire at The Wondering Firefighter

-Located on Queensland’s Gold Coast, at the southern end of Rainbow Bay to be specific, Snapper Rocks is a point break forming the first part of the Queensland’s man-made Super-bank, which extends from Snapper Rocks Point, through Rainbow Bay, Greenmount Point, Coolangatta Beach, and Kirra for 1.5 miles (2 km), creating one of the longest wave rides in the world, a must-do for experienced surfers.
+Located on Queensland’s Gold Coast, at the southern end of Rainbow Bay to be specific.
+Snapper Rocks is a point break forming the first part of the Queensland’s man-made Super-bank, which extends from Snapper Rocks Point, through Rainbow Bay, Greenmount Point, Coolangatta Beach, and Kirra for 1.5 miles (2 km), creating one of the longest wave rides in the world, a must-do for experienced surfers.

 In 1995, a system that dredges the deposited sand from the river was installed, pumped it to the other side and creating, little by little, the previously mentioned super bank.

 It is also a popular beach for swimming, thanks to its protected location, as well as for fishing.
 A nice place to watch the sunset over the Gold Coast of Australia.

-By Selene at she is wanderlust
+Contributed by Selene at she is wanderlust

 There are dozens of beautiful beaches along the south-east Queensland, northern New South Wales coastline; but Main Beach is special.

 Because it gives visitors, and locals, the opportunity to experience everything from quiet beach time to more adrenalin pumping activities like jet-boat rides and parasailing.